Governance

 Provision 36

-The Company’s LTIP has a total holding and vesting period of no more than three years and therefore does not comply with the requirements of Code Provision 36 which requires share awards to be released for sale on a phased basis and be subject to a total vesting and holding period of five years or more.
-As explained in the press release issued by the Company on 28 August 2019, a copy of which has also been published on the Public Register maintained by the Investment Association, the Board and the Remuneration Committee believe that the current provisions of the LTIP relating to the performance period and vesting period are appropriate and aligned with the interest of shareholders, so that modifying such provisions of the LTIP at this time would not be the right course of action.
-The full text of the announcement is available on the Company’s website.
+The Company’s LTIP has a total holding and vesting period of no more than three years and therefore does not comply with the requirements of Code Provision 36, which requires share awards to be released for sale on a phased basis and be subject to a total vesting and holding period of five years or more.
+As explained in the press release released by the Company on 28 August 2019, a copy of which has also been published on the Public Register maintained by the Investment Association, the Board and the Remuneration Committee believe that the current provisions of the LTIP relating to the performance period and vesting period are appropriate and aligned with the interests of shareholders, so that modifying such provisions of the LTIP at this time would not be the right course of action.
+The full text of the announcement is available to read on the Company’s website.

 Documents: